Azure/azure-iot-sdk-python/longhaul/longhaul.md

 * More test scenarios will be supported, hopefully with the same test core running with different options.

-* Tests can be controlled via desired properties and C2D messages.
+* Tests can be configured and controlled via desired properties and C2D messages.
 This includes operation cadence, failure properties, fault rates, and operation choices.

 * Maximum chaos is supported.